REFRIGERATION CYCLE ANIMATION VIDEO / VAPOR

 The above steps and processses describes the basic refrigeration cycle comprising of the evaporator, compressor, condenser and throttle (expansion) valve.

-The refrigeration cycle video below explains the working principle of refrigeration and describes the various components and respective functions of a vapor compression cycle with step-by-step animated explanation.
+The refrigeration cycle video above explains the working principle of refrigeration and describes the various components and respective functions of a vapor compression cycle with step-by-step animated explanation.

 For a Detailed Training on Refrigeration & Air